Updated 16 February 2026 for the 2026 season

 A crash, mechanical issues, physical injury or even a penalty can change the game on race weekend.

-The golden opportunity to fight for pole again if you top the Q1 leader board results in the Q1 session being an action packed 15 minutes well worth tuning in for.
+The golden opportunity to fight for pole again if you top the Q1 leaderboard results in the Q1 session being an action-packed 15 minutes well worth tuning in for.

 How you ask?